docker/docs/desktop/extensions-sdk/index.md

 Docker Desktop displays published extensions in the Extensions Marketplace.
 If you want your extension to be published in the Marketplace, you can submit your extension [here](https://www.docker.com/products/extensions/submissions/).
 We’ll review your submission and provide feedback if changes are needed before we can validate and publish it to make it available to all Docker Desktop users.

 ## What’s next?
-If you want to get up and running quickly with a Docker extension, see the [Quickstart guide](quickstart.md).
+If you want to get up and running quickly with a Docker Extension, see the [Quickstart guide](quickstart.md).

-For more indepth information about each step of the Extension creation process, see [Get started](/build/get-started.md).
+For more indepth information about each step of the extension creation process, see [Get started](/build/get-started.md).